ksmathers/Uwu/README.md

 	to resize the buffers to your desired resolution and aspect ratio.
       * StripChart - An example use of Canvas to display a continuously scrolling sine wave.
+      * Terminal - A TTY-like control for printing output to.
+The underlying implementation supports colors but the Print() function has no escape code parsing in this version.

   * UwuCrypto